Israeli military kills six in Lebanon, issues more displacement threats

 The air raid is the latest in a near-daily series of Israeli attacks despite an April 16 ceasefire, during which Hezbollah has also exchanged fire.
 Israel’s air force says it has targeted more than 1,100 sites in Lebanon since the so-called truce began.

-Lebanon’s Ministry of Public Health reports that more than 500 people have been killed during the truce, bringing the total death toll since Israel’s invasion and bombardment of Lebanon began on March 2 to more than 2,800.
+Lebanon’s Ministry of Public Health reports that at least 380 people have been killed during the truce, bringing the total death toll since Israel’s invasion and bombardment of Lebanon began on March 2 to more than 2,800.

 Israel showed no signs of slowing its military operations on Tuesday, issuing a series of new forced displacement orders and threats of further attacks.
 In statements on X, the Israeli military’s Arabic-language spokesman Avichay Adraee told residents to flee from the town of Sohmor in the Bekaa valley, and the towns of Arzoun, Tayr Debba, Bazouriyeh and al-Haush in southern Lebanon.